 We look forward to providing bus transportation during the next school year for your young child.
 As part of our continuing effort to improve safety and quality of service, we want to inform you of this procedure designed to ensure a positive exchange of your child from the bus to you.
 We have a School Bus ID tag program to ensure the safety of your 5K child.
 Details follow.

-- Parents/guardians of each 5K student intending to ride the bus must complete a Bus Tag Application, either online via the link below or in person at the school.
+- Parents/guardians of each 5K student intending to ride the bus must complete a Bus Tag Application, either online via the link below (inactive after school start) or in person at the school.
 The parent/guardian must complete the online application or complete and return the paper application to the school before the student may ride the bus.

 - When the school receives the application, it will: 1) assign an ID tag number; 2) attach a numbered bus ID tag to the student’s backpack/book bag; 3) issue numbered, color-coded cards matching the number on the student’s tag.

 - Students must have their ID tags attached to the backpacks in order to ride the bus.

 - Parents/guardians may distribute the school-issued, numbered cards to designees of their choosing, thereby authorizing those designees to receive their 5K children from the bus.
 A designee may be another adult (including day care personnel) or a student escort (4th or 5th grade) named on the ID tag.
 Student escorts must ride the same bus and get off at the same stop as the K5 student.
 One person can serve as designee for multiple children.

 - At the assigned bus stops the driver will check the ID tag of each 5K student preparing to depart the bus.
 The driver will match the number on the ID tag to a school-issued tag with the identical number being displayed by the parent/guardian/designee.